Monday, April 24, 1:00 pm; Boardman Road Branch Library

-Photographer Robert Kalman’s show runs from April 1 through 28, with an artist talk at 1 pm on Saturday, April 1.
-A reception in the gallery will follow.
+Photographer Robert Kalman’s show runs from April 1 through 28.
 The show, entitled Before Your Elders You Must Stand, transports viewers to far-flung villages where Kalman met and photographed a group of elders ranging in age from 70 to 105.
 Kalman’s exhibit can be viewed during regular library hours at the Mary Wojtecki Rotunda Gallery on the Main Floor of Adriance Memorial Library.

 Free parking and easy access is available from the Noxon Street Parking Lot (GPS locator: 22 Noxon Street).

 Click on the links to learn more about the Library District’s tentative trustee election.

 Election Resolution: Identifies the number and type of positions up for election this year.

 Please refer any questions to the Library District’s Administrative Office at (845) 485-3445 x 3306.